nuwave/lighthouse/docs/master/api-reference/directives.md

 ## @deprecated

-You can mark fields as deprecated by adding the `@deprecated` directive and providing a `reason` (required).
+You can mark fields as deprecated by adding the `@deprecated` directive and providing a `reason`.
 Deprecated fields are not included in introspection queries unless requested and they can still be queried by clients.

 ```graphql